 Our student to faculty ratio is eight to one.
 From your first day at CCA, you'll be immersed in a supportive culture of constructive feedback and critique, working with faculty who are experts in their disciplines and accomplished educators, academics, practitioners, and researchers.
 They have the flexibility and resources to work with individual students through the development, reinvention, and fine-tuning of specialized skills.

-Meet the chair of the First Year Core Studio Program
+Meet the First Year Core Studio Program leadership

 Erik Scollon is a San Francisco-based artist and writer.
 He challenges the histories and traditions of ceramics through investigations of taste, class, gender, and queerness.
 A keen collaborator, Scollon has helped create the artist-run publication Color&Color and co-founded The Brick Factory, a ceramics performance collective.
 His work has been in craft fairs, design blogs, galleries, museums, and gay biker bars.
 Scollon is currently represented by the Romer Young Gallery in San Francisco.